hukusuke1007/flamingo/README.md

 Using DistributedCounter and Counter.

-For examople, create score model that have Counter.
+For example, create score model that have Counter.

 ```dart
 import 'package:flamingo/flamingo.dart';